ARE YOU SPEAKING TO THE RIGHT CUSTOMERS?

 Customer Personas – Rinse and Repeat

-This target audience profile, or Customer Persona, while super basic, is the perfect starting point to better present your business as attractively as possible to those customers you want to do business with.
+This target audience profile, or Customer Personas, while super basic, is the perfect starting point to better present your business as attractively as possible to similar customers most likely eager to do business with you.

 Over 70% of businesses that exceeded their profit goals use customer personas for their marketing.
 Most of this could be attributed to not wasting their marketing investment on trying to reach and sell to everyone.

 Target Audience + Your Website